stephensmitchell-forks/occt/dox/dev_guides/upgrade/upgrade.md

 *  The last optional argument *RemoveInvalidFaces* has been removed from the constructor of class  *BRepOffset_MakeOffset* and method *Initialize*.
 * The public method *BOPDS_DS::VerticesOnIn* has been renamed into *SubShapesOnIn* and the new output parameter *theCommonPB* has been added.

+@section upgrade_occt720 Upgrade to OCCT 7.2.0

+@subsection upgrade_720_Result_Of_BOP_On_Containers Result of Boolean operations on containers

+* The result of Boolean operations on arguments of collection types (WIRE/SHELL/COMPSOLID) is now filtered from duplicating containers.